oliva-victor/The-American-Experiment/README.md

 The American Experiment allows you to talk about your hobbies and your memories without worrying about whether or not your buddy supports abortion.
 It teaches tolerance, it teaches inclusion, but most importantly it teaches love.
 And that’s exactly the purpose of this app.

 This app was created using Python and JavaScript.
-Libraries used include: Streamlit, Requests, and Streamlit Extras.
+Libraries used include: Streamlit, Requests, Streamlit_Extras, Bycrypt, Sequelize.

 Enjoy.